Perturbative $T$-odd asymmetries in the Drell-Yan process revisited: Small- expansion

 As shown in~(\ref{discovery}), there is an interesting relation between the structure functions $W^{{\rm LP}; a b}_{\nabla}(x_1^0,x_2^0,L_\rho)$ and $W^{{\rm LP}; a b}_{\Delta_P}(x_1^0,x_2^0,L_\rho)$: \eq W^{{\rm LP}; a b}_{\nabla}(x_1^0,x_2^0,L_\rho) = 2 \beta \, W^{{\rm LP}; a b}_{\Delta_P}(x_1^0,x_2^0,L_\rho)\,, \en valid both for the $q \bar q$ and the $q g$ subprocess at leading power.
-The NLP and NNLP contributions to the $T$-odd hadronic structure function are listed in the supplemental material to this paper.
+The NLP and NNLP contributions to the $T$-odd hadronic structure function are listed in the Supplemental Material to this paper~\cite{SuppMaterial:2024sp}.

 To illustrate the numerical behavior of these expansions, we consider the $q\bar{q}$ contribution to the hadronic double-flip structure function, $W^{q \bar q}_{\Delta\Delta_P}(x_1,x_2)$, as an example.
 In Fig.~\ref{NLP_NNLP} we compare the full expression without $Q_T$ expansion with the LP, NLP, and NNLP results.
 Here we use the CTEQ 6.1M PDFs of Ref.~\cite{Stump:2003yu}, taken from LHAPDF~\cite{Buckley:2014ana}, along with their ManeParse~\cite{Clark:2016jgm} Mathematica implementation.
-We choose $\sqrt{s}=8$~TeV and $Q=100$~GeV as representative of the kinematics in the ATLAS measurements \cite{ATLAS:2016rnf}.
+We choose $\sqrt{s}=8$~TeV, $Q=100$~GeV, as representative of the kinematics in the ATLAS measurements \cite{ATLAS:2016rnf}, and the renormalization and factorization scales in the calculations are set to $\mu=\sqrt{Q^2+Q_T^2}$.
 As one can see, the LP piece describes the full result only at low $Q_T$ and rapidly departs from it for $Q_T>10$~GeV or $\rho^2 > 0.01$.
 By contrast, already inclusion of the NLP term leads to excellent agreement with the full result out to $Q_T=40$~GeV ($\rho^2 = 0.16$), only marginally further improved by the NNLP contribution.
 In particular, for $Q_T=20$~GeV, the LP result deviates from the full one by about 20\%, whereas at NNLP the relative deviation is only $\sim 0.4\%$.